aws/aws-toolkit-azure-devops/Docs/codedeploy-deployment.rst

 Revision Bundle*
 ----------------

-    The location of the archive bundle containing the application revision artifacts to deploy (including the appspec.yml file).
-The task uploads this archive to |S3| before requesting deployment.
+    The location of the application revision artifacts to deploy.
+You can supply a filename or folder.
+    If a folder is supplied the task will recursively zip the folder contents into an archive file before uploading the archive to |S3|.
+If a filename is supplied the task uploads it unmodified to |S3|.
+CodeDeploy requires the appspec.yml file describing the application to exist at the root of the specified folder or archive file.

 Bucket Name*
 ------------